-Musikexpress (D) With every release, Goldmann adds a new chapter to electronic music.
-There is hardly any other producer who better merges danceability with avant-crazyness. *****
+Musikexpress (D) With each release Goldmann adds a new chapter to electronic music.
+There is hardly any other producer who better merges danceability with avant-garde craziness. *****

 Groove Magazin (D) Perfectly danceable, outlandish and raw – a bridge into unknown territory.

 Resident Advisor (UK) Stefan Goldmann’s productions don’t sound like they’re coming from the same universe as practically everything else on the shelves.